sujigunasekar/Exno.4-Prompt-Engg/README.md

 ### Bard:
 "Sure!
 Can you please share your order number so I can look up the current status?"
+1. Straightforward Prompting Technique
+Product Troubleshooting:
+Prompt: "My phone isn’t turning on.
+What should I do?"

+### ChatGPT:

+Accuracy: 5/5 — The troubleshooting steps are accurate and common for phone issues.

+Clarity: 5/5 — The response is clear and easy to follow.

+Relevance: 5/5 — It directly addresses the customer's issue.

+User-Friendliness: 5/5 — The tone is helpful and comforting.

+### Bard:

+Accuracy: 5/5 — The solution is correct, focusing on common troubleshooting methods.

+Clarity: 5/5 — Very clear and actionable steps.

+Relevance: 5/5 — The response directly addresses the issue raised by the customer.

+User-Friendliness: 4/5 — A bit more formal but still approachable.

+Evaluation: Both ChatGPT and Bard provided excellent responses.
+They each presented clear, actionable solutions.
+Bard’s response was slightly more formal, while ChatGPT’s was friendlier, but both were effective.

+Final Score (each): 19/20

+### Order Tracking:
+Prompt: "What’s the status of my order?
+The order number is 12345."

+### ChatGPT:

+Accuracy: 5/5 — It correctly explains the status and expected shipping date.

+Clarity: 5/5 — The message is concise and well-structured.

+Relevance: 5/5 — Directly answers the query.

+User-Friendliness: 5/5 — Clear and courteous tone.

+### Bard:

+Accuracy: 5/5 — It provides accurate and standard response about order tracking.

+Clarity: 5/5 — It is straightforward.

+Relevance: 5/5 — It directly addresses the question.

+User-Friendliness: 4/5 — Professional, but slightly less engaging compared to ChatGPT.

+Evaluation: Both responses were equally effective in providing order status.
+ChatGPT’s tone was slightly more engaging, while Bard's was more formal but still effective.

+Final Score (each): 19/20

+General Inquiry:
+Prompt: "Can you tell me more about the warranty on your laptops?"

+### ChatGPT:

+Accuracy: 5/5 — Provides a correct and comprehensive response.

+Clarity: 5/5 — The message is very clear.

+Relevance: 5/5 — Answers the customer’s question directly.

+User-Friendliness: 5/5 — The tone is approachable and helpful.

+### Bard:

+Accuracy: 5/5 — Gives a clear and correct description of the warranty.

+Clarity: 5/5 — Clear and easy to understand.

+Relevance: 5/5 — It directly addresses the query.

+User-Friendliness: 4/5 — Slightly formal tone but still polite and informative.

+Evaluation: Both responses were on point with clear and accurate information.
+ChatGPT’s response was a bit more casual and engaging, whereas Bard's response was slightly more formal.

+Final Score (each): 19/20

+## 2. Preceding Question Prompting Technique
+Product Troubleshooting (Preceding Question):
+Prompt: "My laptop is making strange noises.
+What should I do?"

+### ChatGPT:

+Accuracy: 5/5 — The question helps guide the troubleshooting steps.

+Clarity: 5/5 — The follow-up questions are well-phrased and lead to clear steps.

+Relevance: 5/5 — Focuses on gathering more details to provide accurate assistance.

+User-Friendliness: 5/5 — The response is empathetic and conversational.

+### Bard:

+Accuracy: 5/5 — Provides helpful follow-up questions to guide the troubleshooting.

+Clarity: 5/5 — The questions are clear and easy to understand.

+Relevance: 5/5 — Directly addresses the issue by gathering more context.

+User-Friendliness: 4/5 — The tone is professional but slightly more formal than ChatGPT’s.

+Evaluation: Both responses use follow-up questions effectively to gather more context for troubleshooting.
+ChatGPT's response is slightly more empathetic and conversational, while Bard’s is more formal.

+Final Score (ChatGPT): 19/20
+Final Score (Bard): 18/20

+### Overall Evaluation Summary:
+Final Assessment:
+Winner: ChatGPT

+### Reason:
+ChatGPT consistently provided responses that were not only accurate and clear but also user-friendly with a more empathetic and conversational tone.
+It excelled in making the interaction feel personal and approachable.

+### Bard:
+Bard performed very well, especially in terms of accuracy and clarity.
+However, its tone was more formal, which may not always be as engaging as ChatGPT's more casual and friendly approach

 # Result: